maxisi/gwpols/index.md

 <figcaption>Monochromatic <i>left-handed</i> wave as a function of time.</figcaption>
 </figure>

+Any monochromatic GW can be decomposed into right and left handed modes.

 ## The elliptical basis

 Most generally, any fully-polarized GW can be written as a superposition of circularly-polarized modes, which add up to an elliptically polarized state.